 Scrambling down, I place the trousers in oven at 40°C and drop the limp fritters into boiling corn oil.
 As I persist heroically, I hear yawping in the parlour; Toto has banged his knee on the table and Guddu is weeping in fraternal sympathy.
 Since neither Nargis nor the Bua is in sight—they would have resorted to that absurd strategy of beating the villainous table—I sit the Childoos on my knees to relate the fable about the Lion & the Mouse.
 Naturally, they forget why they were crying.
 If only I had children of my own to spoil!
 But I am only capable of spoiling samosas: the first batch is burnt, and badly.
 Collapsing on a stool, I hold my head between my hands.
 As always, Barbarossa emerges, transistor tucked under arm (playing that old number “Khayal rakhna”), to save the day: “Leave to me,” he says in English, “leave to me.”

-As soon as Chanbu opens his battered portmanteau, a portmanteau that inevitably yields a stack of ancient files, a tape recorder, a can of olive oil, and a packet of dry fruits—"it's for the Sex Drive,"15 he claims—I holler, "Not interested in your nuts today!"
+As soon as Chanbu opens his battered portmanteau, a portmanteau that inevitably yields a stack of ancient files, a tape recorder, a can of olive oil, and a packet of dry fruits—”it’s for the Sex Drive,”It’s a misconception that it has some salutary effect on the sex drive.
+One understands, however, that almonds benefit the eyes, walnuts the brain, and peanuts the earlobes.
+Each shape corresponds to a particular part of our physiology. he claims—I holler, “Not interested in your nuts today!”